apache/flink/docs/content/docs/try-flink/write_flink_program_with_sql.md

 ## Introduction

 Flink features [multiple APIs](https://nightlies.apache.org/flink/flink-docs-master/docs/concepts/overview/) with different levels of abstraction that can be used to develop your streaming application.
-SQL is the highest level of abstraction and is supported by Flink as a relational unified API for batch and stream processing.
+SQL is the highest level of abstraction and is supported by Flink as a relational API for batch and stream processing.
 This means that you can write the same queries on both unbounded real-time streams and bounded recorded streams and produce the same results.

 SQL on Flink is based on [Apache Calcite](https://calcite.apache.org/) (which is based on standard SQL) and is commonly used to ease the process of data analytics, data pipelining, and ETL applications.
 It is a great entry way to writing your first Flink application and requires no need for Java or Python.